usnistgov/ssmdevices/README.md

-# remotelets_drivers
+# labbench
-The remotelets_drivers package contains implementations of lab instrument drivers for [remotelets](https://git.ncnr.nist.gov/dkuester/remotelets).
+The labbench package contains implementations of lab instrument drivers for [remotelets](https://git.ncnr.nist.gov/dkuester/remotelets).
 It is separate in order to simplify future release of the remotelets core without trade name complications.

 ## Installation